akrish4/Learn-By-Write/README.md

 <h1 align= "center"><b>Learn-By-Write</b></h1>

 <div align= "center">
-  <h3> This is a open source contribution repository , Anyone can fork , and make changes and  make a PR , Happy Learning.</h3>
+  <h3> This is a open source contribution repository , Anyone can fork , and add any topic like cpp , perl and add contents  and  make a PR , Happy Learning.</h3>
 </div>